frankshearar/zipr/README.markdown

 When we create the zipper, we give it:
 1. a value in the structure
-2. a context (if we're starting navigation this will be a RootContext.
+2. a context (if we're starting navigation this will be a RootContext).
 3. a trio of behaviours describing
 3.1 whether a node has children
 3.2 what those children are